obinexus/pro/README.md

 * Respect neurodivergent dignity and accessibility.
 * Uphold coherence safety principles.
 * Provide verifiable documentation.
-* Integrate with the POP ethical feedback model.
+* Integrate with the pro ethical feedback model.

 Use pull requests and document all protocol-level changes.